dusk-network/docs-public/src/content/docs/learn/deep-dive/assets-and-regulations/mica.md

 ## Dusk and MiCA

-As an issuer of a crypto asset, that is [actively on the trajectory to work with regulated entities](/learn/overview/vision/#ambition), Dusk pays a lot of attention to this regulation.
+As an issuer of a crypto asset that is actively on the trajectory to work with regulated entities, Dusk pays a lot of attention to this regulation.
 As part of Dusk's commitment to compliance, inclusion of MiCA principles must be built into our technology at the foundational level.

 Understanding, translating, and explaining to our publics the meaning and implications of MiCA is a core part of Dusk's thought leadership in the regulatory space.
 As such, we have already issued several pieces of content related to the regulation: